Domestic Violence Attorney

 Violating a protective order is a first degree misdemeanor, which is punishable by up to one year in jail and the payment of a $1,000 fine.
 Additionally, if a person or his or her property is injured as a result of the violation, he or she may be awarded economic damages.

-Work with Joyce A. Julian, P.A., in Your Fort Lauderdale Domestic Violence Matter
+Work with Joyce A. Julian, P.A., for Your Domestic Violence Matter